LeStegii/server-software/RECOMMEND.md

 ### 🚰 Minecraft Vanilla with plugins
   - If you want to use plugins on your server use [Spigot](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-spigot) or [Paper](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-paper).
   - If you want to use plugins on newer Minecraft versions use [Tuinity](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#%-tuinity).
-  - If you want to use plugins on newer Minecraft versions and have additional patches/settings/features use [Purpur](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-purpur) or [Yatopia](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-yatopia).
+  - If you want to use plugins on newer Minecraft versions and have additional patches/settings/features use [Purpur](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-purpur).

 ### 🔨 Minecraft with mods
   - If you want to use mods on your server you can use [Forge](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-forge) or [Fabric](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-fabric), depending which mods you want to use.